KQM-git/HSRNews/readme.md

 - It is known that there is a chance for the game to black screen when interacting with NPC Arlan during the Companion Mission "Punklorde Mentality" for specific devices.
 Trailblazers playing on mobile and have encountered this issue can try resolving it by going to "Settings - Other Settings - Display Settings" and switching to Normal Mode, then restarting the game.

 ### Game Updates and Improvements Overview

+#### ■2023/06/12

+- Fixes an issue that prevents some Trailblazers from progressing in the Adventure Mission "Opportunity Makes the Thief (Part 4)" after receiving messages from NPC Pela.
+If you have encountered this issue before, it should be fixed after the latest update.
+You can now receive the messages and continue the mission.

 #### ■2023/06/09